 Damyang county is situated in Jeollanam-do, South Korea.. this place is well known with the beautiful bamboo forest.. one of the attraction sites here is the Soswaewon Garden..

 this Soswaewon Garden was built by Yang San-Bo (1503-1557) during the Joseon Dynasty period (the last dynasty of Korea).. it was his private garden and now the garden is managed by his descendants..

 (Soswae = clean and purified)

-the main reason why Yang San-Bo built this garden was to give up his success and secluded himself from social position after his teacher (Jo Gwang -Jo) was killed during a political strife.. the Soswaegon Garden was used as a meeting place by Yang San-Bo and his friends (the Confucian scholars) to communicate and discuss about their literature works..
+the main reason why Yang San-Bo built this garden was to give up his career and secluded himself from social position after his teacher (Jo Gwang-Jo) was killed during a political conflict.. the Soswaegon Garden was used as a meeting place by Yang San-Bo and his friends (the Confucian scholars) to communicate and discuss about their literature works..

 bamboo along the walking path..

 the architecture and the landscape in this garden are related to the elements of Confucianism, which is about the harmony between human life and the nature..